-Both the X-T100 and the Z6 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the Z6 does not have a direct predecessor.
+The Z6 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Nikon Z6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.